HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 ## Enter PWAs

 I’ve been contracting with Starbucks for the past 18 months.
 They’ve taken on the ambitious project of essentially re-building a lot of their web stuff in Node.js and React.
 One of the things I’ve helped them with (and pushed hard for) was to build a PWA (Progressive Web App) that could provide similar functionality as their native apps.
+Coincidentally (seriously) it was launched today: [https://preview.starbucks.com](https://preview.starbucks.com)!

 So, in the interest of providing a real world size comparison: